 - Add a dollop of sour cream.
 This will bring some creaminess and will reduce the spice level a bit.

 - My stovetop croutons are wonderful on this dish.
 They are crispy on the outside but soft and chewy on the inside.
-Or just serve it with a lightly toasted baguette.

 How to modify the spice level

 If you prefer it spicier...

 - Add a chopped fresh jalapeno to your green pepper and onions.
 Pickled jalapenos would also work.

 - Increase the amount of crushed red pepper and/or Sriracha.

 If you prefer it less spicy...

 - Reduce or remove the crushed red pepper and/or Sriracha.